Help protect our drinking water system

 Deliver the samples to an accredited chemistry lab for lead testing

-Within a week of receiving the test results, the building owner will be informed of the results, whether or not lead is found in the samples.
+Within a week of receiving the test results, the building owner and/or tenant will be informed of the results, whether or not lead is found in the samples.

-If lead was found in any samples, we will inform the property owner and answer any questions they might have.
+If lead was found in any samples, we will inform the property owner and/or tenant and answer any questions they might have.

 And remember, Utilities Kingston employees always carry identification.
 You should ask to see it before allowing anyone into your residence or business.

 Want to do more to help safeguard our water?